 In the Critical Perspectives on Management course, Rolf Strom-Olsen advocates an approach that deviates from the standard case methods and draws from the more critical humanities.
 He sees the life of the ancient Greek philosopher Socrates as a signpost for a different way to think about business.

 Socrates: “I know nothing except the fact of my ignorance”

 We know about Socrates from the vivid writings of Plato who was one of his followers.
 His books form the foundation of European philosophy and in fact, profoundly influenced Western civilisation as we know it.
 Socrates spent his time meeting people in the marketplace in Athens and questioned their opinions and cherished beliefs.
 Socrates was like an annoying toddler that keeps asking “Why?” to find the foundations of what we hold to be true.
 The Athenians themselves compared him with a gadfly, a fly that annoys horses and other livestock.
 A lifetime annoying people by questioning everything they know is, in the words of Rolf, not a way to Win Friends and Influence People.
 Socrates thus paid the highest price for his life as a social gadfly—he was convicted of drinking a cup of poisonousness hemlock and died.

-The Lucid Manager is courageous and not afraid to be a social gadfly.
+The Lucid Manager is courageous and not afraid to be a social gadfly and practices Socratic management.
 The Lucid Manager stops asking “Why?” and goes beyond The Five Whys if needed.
 View your problem from all angles—including disciplines that are not traditionally used in business.
 Reading about the life of Socrates teaches the way of philosophical deviance as a path to business success.
 Following the path of Socrates will help you to develop those cherished innovative solutions.